ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 `./process-all-pngs.sh`

 ```
-#This shell script contains the below
+#This shell script process each png file as below

 if [ $# -le 0 ]
 then